In this article you will find 7 indoor activities for a 1 year old.

 So even when you are stuck inside, here are some simple and fun indoor activities for your toddler!

-7 Simple Indoor Activities for your 1-Year-Old
+7 Simple Indoor Activities for a 1-Year-Old

 *This article may contain affiliate links.
 See disclosures for more information.